Snowies Alpine Walk

 Explore Australia’s alpine heart with sweeping mountain vistas, glacial lakes, summer wildflowers, and epic stories.
 A pack-free high-country adventure with lodge accommodation, all meals, transfers, expert guiding and park fees included.

-Summit Mount Kosciuszko, Australia’s highest peak, and complete the entire 56 km Snowies Alpine Walk, returning each evening to the comfort of Snowbird Lodge in Charlotte Pass.
+Summit Mount Kosciuszko, Australia’s highest peak, and complete the entire 56 km Snowies Alpine Walk on this fully guided four-day journey through Kosciuszko National Park.

 Guided Walking Tour Overview